LJAM96/dynamiX/readme.md

 # 🎥 DynamiX - Plex Recommendations Manager

 **DynamiX** is an automation tool for dynamically managing Plex collections pinning.
 It pins and unpins library collections based on configurable time blocks, ensuring fresh and relevant content is featured.
+As of 1.2.0, it is also able to rename files dynamically to handle seasonal pre-roll videos!
 This repository includes the Python script and its packaged `.exe` version for easier execution.
 It is important to note that CURRENTLY this tool does not actually create collections, that feature will be available soon!

 ---